 The preparation of the financial statements requires the Directors to make estimates and assumptions that affect the reported amounts of income, expenses, assets and liabilities, and the disclosure of contingent liabilities at the date of the financial statements.
 The key estimates and assumptions are set out in the accounting policies below, together with the related notes to the financial statements.

-The most significant items include the review of asset values and impairment testing of financial assets especially the recoverability of debtors.
+The most significant items include the review of asset values and impairment testing of financial and non-financial assets.